ISS-Security/hw-credit_card_crypto/README.md

     git add .
-    git commit -m "Enter meaningful description here" git push -u origin master
+    git commit -m "Enter meaningful description here" git push -u origin main

-After the first time you have pushed using `-u origin master`, you can subsequently push it simply by doing:
+After the first time you have pushed using `-u origin main`, you can subsequently push it simply by doing:

     git push